 Type: Bachelor’s (Undergraduate), Master’s Degree

-Who: Arab students interested in studying in Denmark
+Who: Students interested in studying in Sciences Po

 Program Length: One year